dyc3/crystal/README.md

 - Move this workspace up.
 - Move this workspace to the primary display.

+## Smart Home

+- Turn on the lamp
+- Turn off the room light
+- Toggle Paul's lights
+- Scan for new devices

 # Design

 There are 3 types of modules: